aiverify-foundation/moonshot/docs/cli/red_teaming.md

 To run a test, you will need:

-- **Endpoint Connector** - a configuration file to connect to your desired LLM endpoint
+- **Connector Endpoint** - a configuration file to connect to your desired LLM endpoint
 - **Session** - a session allows users to perform manual and automated red teaming on the LLMs, and stores the prompts and responses to and fro.
 - **Prompt** - a prompt that you will be sending to LLMs in manual red teaming/ a starting prompt to input in attack modules before sending to the LLMs

 For the following steps, they will be done in interactive mode in CLI.
 To activate interactive mode, enter `python -m moonshot cli interactive`

-### Create an Endpoint Connector
+### Create a Connector Endpoint
-If you have not already created an endpoint connector, check out the guide [here](connecting_endpoints.md).
+If you have not already created a connector endpoint, check out the guide [here](connecting_endpoints.md).

 ### Create a Session
-Once your endpoint connector is created, we can start creating our session for red teaming.
+Once your connector endpoint is created, we can start creating our session for red teaming.

 Every session must reside in a runner.
 Before we create a session, we can view a list of runners currently available by entering `list_runners`:
     ![list of runners](cli_images/runners.png)

-There are two options to create a session, we can either use an existing runner, or create a new runner with a session.
-You can enter `new_session -h` to better understand its usage.
+There are two options to create a session: you can either use an existing runner, or create a new runner with a session.
+To better understand its usage, enter `new_session -h`.

 1. Use existing runner.
-For example, to create a session with an existing runner with the following configurations:
+    - Example: `new_session my-test-mrt -c add_previous_prompt -p mmlu`

-    - Runner ID (`id` in `list_runners`):  `my-test-mrt`
+        - Runner ID: `my-test-mrt`
-    - Context strategy (`id` in `list_context_strategies`): `add_previous_prompt`
+        - Context strategy: `add_previous_prompt`
-    - Prompt template (`id` in `list_prompt_templates`): `mmlu`
+        - Prompt template:  `mmlu`

-    The command would be `new_session my-test-mrt -c add_previous_prompt -p mmlu`.
-You should see that your session is created:
     ![create session with existing runner](cli_images/create_session_existing_runner.png)

     > **_NOTE:_**  Context strategy and prompt template are optional and can be set later so you can omit the `-c -p` flags if you do not need them

 2. Create new runner.
-For example, to create a session with a new runner with the following configurations:
+    - Example: `new_session my-new-runner-test-mrt -e "['openai-gpt35-turbo','openai-gpt4']" -p phrase-relatedness`
         - Runner ID: `my-new-runner-test-mrt`
-    - Endpoint: `openai-gpt35-turbo and openai-gpt4` (endpoint(s) is required when you create a new session)
+        - Endpoint: `['openai-gpt35-turbo','openai-gpt4']`
-    - Prompt template (`id` in `list_prompt_templates`): `phrase-relatedness`
+        - Prompt template: `phrase-relatedness`

-    The command would be `new_session my-new-runner-test-mrt -e "['openai-gpt35-turbo','openai-gpt4']" -p phrase-relatedness`.

     ![create session with new runner](cli_images/create_session_new_runner.png)